lakeFS Acquires DVC, Uniting Data Version Control Pioneers to Accelerate AI-Ready Data

 However, if you’ve completed data quality validation at all phases of the data lifecycle, you must still include those tests here.
 We’re not only talking about before deployment into production but also afterwards – as a type of monitoring to guarantee data quality remains good while your analytic models are in production.

-Metadata testing for validation
+Metadata Testing for Validation

 Metadata is data that describes data rather than data itself.